 Putting this in perspective, when Bobby Low left Professor Chow to train with Mas Oyama, he remained a Chow senior student, but none of his students under Oyama were in the Kenpo Karate line, and Kenpo seniority did not exist for them.
 Likewise, when some of Al Tracy's students who had trained with him in San Francisco later went to train with Ed Parker (after 1965) they retained their Mitose, Chow, Parker, Tracy seniority, but seniority in the Kenpo Karate line ended and did not exist for any of their students.
 This would also apply to my brothers and me in relations to Ed Parker's students.
 We would be senior to all of Ed Parker's students after 1957, no matter what Ed Parker called his system.
 However, none of our students after 1965 would be in Ed Parker's new system's (whatever he called it) seniority, and none of Ed Parker's students would be in the Kenpo Karate line after 1963.
 That means that even though Ed Parker was a student of Professor Chow, those students would not be in Chow's line of seniority, and traditionally, their system of training began with Ed Parker, and not with Professor Chow.

 The question then arises as to whether Tracy's System of Kenpo is still Kenpo and follows the Mitose Kenpo line.
-The answer is, as long as Original Kenpo is being taught, the lines of seniority goes from Mitose to Chow to Parker to Tracy's to their students.
+The answer is, as long as Original Kenpo is being taught, without change, the lines of seniority goes from Mitose to Chow to Parker to Tracy's to their students.
 Sonny Emperado put it best when he said, "You add to Kenpo, you never take away from it."
-Tracy's has added much to Kenpo with forms and techniques, yet it has taken nothing from Kenpo.
-That cannot be said for any other system of Kenpo.
+Tracy's has added much to Kenpo with forms and changed from Japanese to Chinese as Karate is purely Japanese.
+The line Al Tracy claimed as Kenpo Jujitsu, is not the same as what Mitose taught Professor Chow, nor that which Mitose's sister, Fusae Oshita, taught me.
+It evolved through waht he called Kenpo Yoga, but kept his family tradition of Jujitsu.
+It was not, and is not Kenpo Karate.
+That was Professor Chow's style, and my promotion, states Will Tracy (line) Shodan, Assistant Instructor (line) Kenpo Karate (line) Goshinjitsu.
+No other system of Kenpo has either of these lines of seniority.